Socialist Party (Portugal): PS under António Guterres (1992–2002)

+Rise and fall of José Sócrates (2002–2011)

+As the PS returned to the opposition, a child abuse scandal broke, which ended up involving high figures from the party, including the then party leader Ferro Rodrigues.

+José Sócrates during the campaign for the 2009 European Parliament elections.

-In June 2004, the PS won the 2004 European elections by a landslide, and a few weeks later, Durão Barroso, leader of the PSD and prime minister, resigned to become President of the European Commission.
-In December 2004, Jorge Sampaio, President of the Republic, called fresh elections for February 2005.
-These elections resulted in a landslide victory for the PS, winning for the first time since its foundation an absolute majority.
-José Sócrates, leader of the PS, became Prime Minister of Portugal.
+In June 2004, the PS won the 2004 European elections by a landslide, and a few weeks later, José Manuel Durão Barroso, leader of the PSD and prime minister, resigned to become President of the European Commission.
+President Jorge Sampaio decided not to call elections and replaced Durão Barroso with Pedro Santana Lopes, which led to Ferro Rodrigues' resignation as leader of the party.
+He was replaced in the leadership by former Environment minister José Sócrates.

+In December 2004, Jorge Sampaio dissolved Parliament and called fresh elections for February 2005.
+These elections resulted in a landslide victory for the PS with 45.0% of the votes and 121 seats, winning for the first time since its foundation an absolute majority, with José Sócrates becoming Prime Minister of Portugal.

 In 2009, after 4 1/2 years in power, the PS lost the 2009 European Parliament elections to the PSD.
-However, they won the general election held on 27 September 2009 but failed to renew the absolute majority they won in the previous general election.
-The PS later introduced and legislated same-sex marriage.
+However, they won the legislative election held on 27 September 2009, failing to renew the absolute majority they won in the previous general election.
+During this time, PS introduced and legislated same-sex marriage.

 The Eurozone crisis and financial crisis of 2011 hit Portugal very hard, prompting Sócrates' government to impose harsh austerity measures.
 On 23 March 2011, the entire opposition in Parliament said no to new measures proposed by the government.
 As a result of this, Sócrates resigned as prime minister and a snap election took place on 5 June 2011.
-In the elections, the PS suffered a huge setback, with 28.1 percent of the vote, ten points behind the PSD, who formed another coalition government with the CDS–PP. Sócrates resigned as General-Secretary on election night after the PS's worst result since 1987.
-On 23 July 2011, António José Seguro was elected as Sócrates' successor.
+In the elections, the PS suffered a huge setback, with 28.1 percent of the vote, ten points behind the PSD, who formed another coalition government with the CDS–PP. Sócrates resigned as Secretary-general on election night after the PS's worst result since 1987.